hitesh00025/MERN-Stack/README.md

 # MERN-Stack

 ### Usage
 Prerequiste: Make sure your mongodb instance is running the background on default 27017 port.
-If not run "mongod" on a terminal window to start mongodb.
+If not running type "mongod" on a terminal window to start mongodb.

 ```
 git clone <This repo URL>